uma-pi1/kge/README.md

 ```

 Various checkpoints (including model parameters and configuration options) will
 be created during training.
-These checkpoints can be used to resume a model.
+These checkpoints can be used to resume training (or any other job type such as hyperparameter search jobs).

 #### Resume training